davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 1. A line of input, which includes the newline and termination character, shall be no more than `MAXBUF` length. `MAXBUF` is given inside `dsh.h` to be 256.
 You may assume that no tests greater than that length will be made when grading.

-2. You may assume that, if the trailing `&` is given, it always follows a whitespace.
-That is, it shall not be attached to a command or argument.
+2. You may assume that, if the trailing `&` is given to indicate background-execution, it is always separated by a whitespace.

 3. In most shells, multiple commands can be given on the same line, separated by semi-colon.
 For instance, `cd /home; ls`.
 Your shell does not have to deal with multiple inline commands.